AdobeDocs/analytics.en/help/components/cda/overview.md

 Cross-Device Analytics is a groundbreaking and robust feature, but has limitations in how it can be used.
 [Field-based stitching](field-based-stitching.md) and [Device graph](device-graph.md) methods also have their own specific limitations.

 * CDA is only available through Analysis Workspace.
 * Cross-Device Analytics does not work across report suites, nor does it combine data from multiple report suites.
-This is why it is recommended to use "generic" report suites with CDA, meaning report suites that already combine data from multiple apps or platforms, device types etc.
 * Adobe Analytics report suites cannot map to more than one IMS org.
 Since CDA stitches devices within a given report suite, CDA cannot be used to stitch data across multiple IMS orgs.
 * Private Graph leverages the same ID syncs as those used by the [Customer Attributes](https://experienceleague.adobe.com/docs/core-services/interface/customer-attributes/attributes.html#customer-attributes) capability found within Experience Cloud and Adobe Analytics.
 However, CDA virtual report suites (whether based on private graph or field-based stitching) are not compatible with the rest of the Customer Attributes functionality.
 That is, Customer Attributes-based dimensions are not available for use within CDA virtual report suites.
 * CDA is not currently compatible with A4T.